Climate Change Theatre Action 2023

 This year’s theme, All Good Things Must Begin, is taken from science fiction writer Octavia Butler’s early journals, as she sought to establish herself and dreamt of the writer she might become, just as we can combine dreams and actions to ensure the planet we want for the future.

-The LCC-produced programs are free, with donations accepted at LCC’s Black Box for the LCC Theatre Scholarship Fund.
+The LCC-produced programs were free, with donations accepted for the LCC Theatre Scholarship Fund.
 If you have questions or would like more information, contact Melissa Kaplan at 517-483-1488 or kaplanm@star.lcc.edu.